CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/v-security/20-testing-oauth.md

 ---

-### Of Note: From this point, we will be doing much of our testing using the Client-Side App or Fetch API within the browser console.
+### Of Note: From this point forward, we will use the Client-Side App or Fetch API within the browser console for much of the testing.

 ---
 ## TODO: Create the Access and Refresh Tokens